StuyoP/Fanatec-Wheel-Barebone-Emulator/README.md

 3. Burn Bootleoader using "Arduino as ISP" programmer
 4. Burn imnage using "Flash with Programmer" (it is in the Sketch menu or Shift+Upload button)

-Good sources to learn how to do it: https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/ https://www.youtube.com/watch?v=YO61YCaC9DY https://www.youtube.com/watch?v=Sww1mek5rHU
+Good sources to learn how to do it:\n https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/ https://www.youtube.com/watch?v=YO61YCaC9DY https://www.youtube.com/watch?v=Sww1mek5rHU